pachyderm/pachyderm/README.md

 {
     "type"  : either "map" or "reduce"
-    "input" : a file in pfs or the output from another job "image" : the Docker image to use (which gets pulled from the Docker registry) "command" : the command to start your web server
+    "input" : a file in pfs or the output from another job "image" : the Docker image to use
+    "command" : the command to start your web server
 }
 ```